 Natural gas, which flows at much higher pressure than crude oil, may be transported in large diameter regulated pipelines.
 LNG is natural gas that has been converted to a liquid when cooled to -162 C for easier transport or storage.

 Pipelines are the safest and most efficient way to transport crude oil.
 Truck and rail are more flexible in terms of timing and being able to ship smaller quantities from or to alternative and multiple destinations.

 Storage for crude oil and refined products consists of field tank batteries, product bulk terminals, refinery tanks and holding tanks.
 Natural gas because of its large volumes and high pressure is generally stored underground until it is ready to be transported to market in depleted gas reservoirs, salt caverns and aquifers.

-Since oil and gas products may be owned by and traded between various parties during the movement of the products from the field, through various stages of transportation, storage and refining, some midstream oil and gas organizations are also involved in trading activities and may also be interested to learn more about ADRM's Energy Trading Solution Model.
+Since oil and gas products may be owned by and traded between various parties during the movement of the products from the field, through various stages of transportation, storage and refining, some midstream oil and gas organizations are also involved in trading activities and may also be interested to learn more about ADRM's Energy & Commodity Trading Solution Model.